Joe Hale (producer): 1980–1986: Producer

 Shortly before the film's initial 1984 theatrical release, a preview screening of The Black Cauldron was held for test audiences.
 Appalled by the film's "cauldron-born" dark imagery, and questioning its appropriateness for children, Jeffrey Katzenberg demanded the scenes to be edited out.
 Hale objected, "Animated films can't be edited."
 Katzenberg overrode Hale's statements, in which he had the film print brought to an editing bay and removed the footage himself.
 Angered by Katzenberg's actions, Hale contacted Michael Eisner, who called Katzenberg in the editing room and convinced him to stop.
 Though he did what Eisner insisted, Katzenberg requested that the film be modified, and delayed its scheduled Christmas 1984 release to July 1985 so that the film could be reworked.

 After the release of The Black Cauldron, Hale and his production team began developing a film adaptation of T. H. White's fantasy novel Mistress Masham's Repose.
 Hale selected Andreas Deja to draw preliminary artwork for it.
 While Roy E. Disney supported the project, Katzenberg disliked it and refused to greenlight it.
 Hale and two storyboard artists David Jonas and Al Wilson also worked on an early version of Beauty and the Beast (1991).
 Shortly after, Hale was laid off from Disney, along with the Black Cauldron animation team.

 In 2008, Hale was given an honorary Disney Legend Award by the National Fantasy Fan Club (NFFC), recognizing his 35 years of service as an animator, layout man and producer.

+Personal life

+In the mid-to-late 1960s, Hale married a woman named Beverly, and they had a son named Steven.
+Steven later had two children of his own, named Camille and Travis, giving Hale two grandchildren.